-Over the years, the percentage of active-duty members who report they are satisfied with their financial situations has increased, as per a recent analysis of survey data by the Defense Manpower Data Center.
+Over the years, the percentage of active-duty members who report they are satisfied with their Defense Manpower Data Center.

 The DMDC surveyed both the populations and reported that almost 75 percent feel comfortable with their current financial situation, according to Kimberly Williams, DMDC, in a briefing to the Department of Defense Military Family Readiness Council on June 16.
 In addition, it should be noted here that the percentage of members and spouses who have faced any financial problems was significantly reduced in the past 12 months.